lupyuen/lupyuen.github.io/src/lisp.md

     -   Compile the __uLisp Interpreter to WebAssembly__...

-    -   Use the WebAssembly version of uLisp to __emulate BL602 in a Web Browser__ (including GPIO, I2C, SPI, ...)
+    -   Use the WebAssembly version of uLisp to __simulate BL602 in a Web Browser__ (including GPIO, I2C, SPI, ...)

     -   Integrate the __BL602 Emulator with Blockly__...